Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up 15th May | 12 PM ET: Register Now

 Julia: Logistics is a major source of CO₂ emissions and cost.
 Shipping packaging alone can add 20–30% to total costs.
 That’s why we’re shifting to a decentralized model.

 We plan to deploy automated mini-factories directly at customer facilities.
 Customers won’t need upfront investment.
-We provide the technology and charge a monthly service fee, similar to licensing.
+We provide the technology and charge a monthly service fee, similar to a licensing model.
 This eliminates shipping, reduces emissions, and simplifies supply chains.

 Is your packaging edible or water-soluble?